serverlessworkflow/specification/specification.md

 Serverless Workflow specification focuses on defining `vendor-neutral`, `platform-independent`, and `declarative` workflow model which can be used across multiple cloud/container platforms.

+For more information on the history, development and design rationale behind the specification, see the [Serverless Workflow Wiki](https://github.com/serverlessworkflow/specification/wiki).

 ## Specification Goals

 The specification provides a workflow [JSON Schema](https://json-schema.org/) (found [here](#schema/workflow.json)).